apache/solr-operator/docs/solr-prometheus-exporter/README.md

         "collection": "*",
         "path": "/admin/ping"
       },
+      {
+         "name": "k8s-zk",
+         "role":"k8s",
+         "collection": null,
+         "path":"/admin/zookeeper/status"
+      },
 ```

 For more details on configuring Solr security with the operator, see [Authentication and Authorization](../solr-cloud/solr-cloud-crd.md#authentication-and-authorization)

+**IMPORTANT**: Prometheus exporter does not support Solr's `JWTAuthPlugin` so you must allow anonymous access to the aforementioned endpoints when using the `JWTAuthPlugin`.

 ## Prometheus Stack